top of page

 .

-The trenches have taught me many things and one of them is this: Those whose lives are permanently altered by addiction can become some of the most inspiring, most compassionate, most enlightened humans roaming the earth.
+The trenches have taught me many things and one of them is this: People who are permanently altered by addiction can become some of the most inspiring, most compassionate, most enlightened humans roaming the earth.

 Why, you may ask?